projectcontour/contour/design/gateway-apis-implementation.md

 The operator is responsible for managing instances of Contour as well as any additional configuration items that are related to running Contour or Envoy.
 These pieces will be configured in the Contour Configuration CRD.

-### Configmap to CRD
+### Configmap to Contour Configuration CRD

 Currently, Contour gets its configuration from two different places, one is the configuration file represented as a Kubernetes configmap.
 The other are flags which are passed to Contour.

-This design will migrate the Contour configuration configmap to a full custom resource definition which will allow for better validation, easier processing, as well as represent a full Contour configuration including how Envoy is to be provisioned if the user desires.
+This design will migrate the Contour configuration configmap to a full custom resource definition which will allow for better validation, easier processing, allow for status to be set, including how Envoy is to be provisioned if the user desires.

 #### Benefits

 * Eliminates the need to translate from a CRD to a configmap (Like the Operator does today)
 * Allows for a place to surface information about configuration errors - the CRD status, in addition to the Contour log files
 * Allows the Operator workflow to match a non-operator workflow  (i.e. you start with a Contour configuration CRD)

+#### Configuration CRD Changes

+##### Gateway API

 Contour will have an entry added to the config CRD for the `ControllerName` it should watch.
 The `ControllerName` should take the format of `projectcontour.io/<namespace>/<name>` but only really requires it be unique.